mohdrzu/gits-assignment/Readme.md

 ## Setup Step
 ### Requirement
-- Make sure you have postgre installed on your machine.
+- Make sure you have PostgreSQL installed on your machine.
 - Create a database to hold the data.

 ### Running the app